Setting Up Auth0 as an OIDC Provider: Architecture, Configuration, and Security Hardening

 Symptom Identification & Context Mapping

 When integrating modern identity flows, engineering teams frequently encounter HTTP 404 errors on the /.well-known/openid-configuration discovery endpoint, invalid iss (issuer) mismatches during token validation, or preflight CORS failures when initiating authentication requests.
+This guide is a vendor-specific deep dive within the broader configuring identity providers for OIDC walkthrough; read that for the provider-agnostic discovery and JWKS validation model before applying these Auth0 specifics.
 These failure modes typically surface during initial tenant provisioning, custom domain migrations, or when retrofitting legacy single-page applications (SPAs) to communicate with modern Auth0 tenants.
 Such symptoms indicate a fundamental misalignment between client-side routing expectations and tenant-level metadata resolution.
-Aligning your architecture with established OIDC & OAuth 2.0 Implementation standards ensures compliant metadata routing, predictable token issuance, and seamless interoperability across distributed microservices.
+Aligning your architecture with established OIDC and OAuth 2.0 standards ensures compliant metadata routing, predictable token issuance, and seamless interoperability across distributed microservices.

 Root Cause Analysis: Tenant Routing & Application Type Mismatch